r0cketr1kky/SPDZ_playground/README.md

 This repo has some major implementations in Crypto using Julia.
 Advancing to SPDZ step-by-step...

 1) ### SHAMIR.jl
-Shamir's Secret Sharing Scheme (Done...Have a look at Shamir.jl in the Julia General Registry!!! )
+Shamir's Secret Sharing Scheme (Done...Have a look at Shamir.jl in the Julia General Registry or you can check it out on my Github profile!!! )

 2) ### GMW.jl
 Goldreich-Micali-Wigderson Scheme (uses 1-out-of-2 Oblivious Transfer for 2 parties) (Yet to package it)